OUR DOOR IS ALWAYS OPEN

-The solid construction means it can withstand tough knocks, protecting the door edge from trolleys, wheelchairs and beds.
+Particularly effective in challenging areas, with constant impact from children, pushchairs and wheelchairs etc, the solid construction enables it to withstand tough knocks, helping to protect the door edge.
 So as well as saving fingers, it saves money too by extending the life of the door.
 Plus, it can be installed in just 15 minutes.

-Solid aluminium construction can weather the toughest knocks and bumps, as well as withstanding potential abuse in every environment.
+Solid aluminium construction can weather the toughest knocks and bumps, as well as withstanding potential abuse in high traffic environments.

 Thanks to its robust construction, Alufast protects the door, prolonging its life by deflecting the impact from passing traffic.

 In environments like the Lancasterian Special Education Needs school, wheelchair damage was causing plastic finger guards to split or tear within weeks.
 We were happy to install our extreme duty finger guard as we knew the solid aluminium construction would both keep fingers safe and protect doors from damage.

 After 12 months, MCC had installed Alufast in some of their most challenging school environments — and were so confident of its durability, they planned to roll it out across their entire education sector.

 As the first attempt at finger safety, plastic guards covered the gap between the door and frame.
 In some situations, like the home, they’re safe and do the job.
 However, in high traffic areas, like schools, hospitals, restaurants and retail environments, they’re simply not durable enough.

 Although cheap, plastic finger guards aren’t built to last.
 Typically, after between six months and two years of normal use in schools, GPs, restaurants or swimming pools, they split and need replacing.
 And once broken, the original danger is exposed, putting fingers at risk.